ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 <sup>Dynamic text preview in Typora</sup>

-**Note:** The current, beta version of Typora is free but, according to the official website, it will finally cost 9–15$ per licence.
+**Note:** The current, beta version of Typora is free but—according to the official website—the software will finally cost $9–15 per licence.

 ## Converting Markdown files to rich text